LIVE THE MUSIC!

 A LEAN NEW TICKETING SYSTEM!

 We’ve moved to Showpass for improved online delivery of tickets!
 It’s a nice change-up.
 Subscribe now to 8- and/or 6-ticket packages.
 That’s one ticket for every show of your choice (for a custom mix, please call the office at 204-783-7377).
-Casual tickets are available now (links on individual concert pages).
+Casual tickets will be available 15 June 2024.
 Click here to select your subscription package(s).

 1 / LAMENT